sushobhit96/Carbon-Emission-Analysis/README.md

-Carbon Emission Project SQL and PowerBI
+Carbon Emission Analysis Project-SQL and PowerBI

 In this project, I have analyzed and visualized my dataset using SQL and PowerBi.
 I will use this dataset to discover some aspects: India's highest and lowest amount of carbon emission by Year,